 A user launches an application and selects a large 3DGS scene (e.g., museum, mall level, outdoor plaza, city, …).
 The UE requests visible parts of the scenes around the current pose and prefetches likely next regions based on motion prediction.
 The navigation is expected be constrained to captured spaces to avoid out-of-bounds views.

-The environment is delivered as an adaptive set of 3D tiles at various level of details (LOD).
+The environment is delivered as an adaptive set of 3D Gaussians at various levels of detail (LODs).
 Edge/cloud assistance may be used for content preparation and low-latency delivery.

-At session start, the service negotiates device capabilities and network constraints, then selects an initial set of 3D tiles at various level of details to display the 3DGS scenes according to user's position and orientation.
+At session start, the service negotiates device capabilities and network constraints, then selects an initial set of 3D Gaussians at various level of details to display the 3DGS scenes according to user's position and orientation.

-The selection of 3D tiles and their level of detail (LOD) is performed based on user movement and device capabilities and bandwidth.
+The selection of the 3D Gaussians sets and their level of detail (LOD) is performed based on user movement, device capabilities and bandwidth.
 A buffering process may be used to mask variations in bandwidth and quality in each region.
-The selection process must maintain a constant number of 3D Gaussian splats displayed at any given time to ensure good quality and smooth navigation by minimizing variations in visual quality and the number of frames per second rendered.
+The selection process must ensure good quality and smooth navigation by minimizing variations in visual quality and the number of frames per second rendered.

-According to the 3D tiles loaded, the rendering process may display the 3DGS scene.
+According to the sets of 3D Gaussians loaded, the rendering process may display the 3DGS scene.
 A smooth transition may be applied by the renderer to limit the visual effect of the level of detail changes.
 For safety and quality, motion is restricted to the captured region.

-Interactive delivery of 3D tiles is used to receive the 3DGS data at various level of details.
+Interactive delivery of 3D Gaussian sets is used to receive the 3DGS data at various level of details.

 The 3DGS model may be rendered in AR or VR, depending on device capabilities and user preferences.
 Adding to smartphone device, dedicated AR/VR devices (glasses or headsets) could be used to display the 3DGS models.